mikeshultz/onclick-money/README.md

 ## Dapp

-`dapp/` is the Decentralized APPlication.
-The UI of [onclick.money](https://onclick.money).
+`dapp/` is a React Decentralized APPlication, the UI of [onclick.money](https://onclick.money).

 ## Signer

-`signer/` contains the centralized component that acts as authorized signer that can give out token claims.
+`signer/` is a Tornado Web app that is the centralized component that acts as an authorized signer that can give out token claims.